tanu31195/js-es6/README.md

 ### Chaining of methods

-A new array is returned everytime, so we can chain the methods
+A new array is returned every time, so we can chain the methods

     const filtered1 = numbers
         .filter(number => number > 0)